TYPICAL VENTURE SUPPLY CHAIN PROCESS

 This task is performed through:

-Once the evaluation is complete, certification of the result is issued to the vendor by the qualifying Agent.
+Once the evaluation is complete, NCOC issues certification of the result to the vendor.

 Tendering and Contract Awarding - aims at awarding the contract to the Tenderer who submits the most economically advantageous and technically acceptable offer, as a result of a competitive tender process.

 Tender List - For each requirement a specific Tender List, including all companies to be involved in the tender, is drawn by C&P Department from the NCOC Vendor List.
+Vendors must be registered or have a status of prequalified vendor in order to be considered for Tender List.
 In doing so, the Company takes all reasonable efforts to maximize the opportunities for Kazakhstani suppliers of materials and services.
 The Contract Holder defines the scope of work, the technical specifications, quantities and delivery requirements for the contract.

 Preparation, approval and issuing of the Invitation to Tender (ITT)